Chokyotager/La-Cosa-Nostra/README.md

 `you-die-you-lose` - self-explanatory

-`the-anarchy-of-sol`, `zodiac-mafia` & `the-bluerose-hospital` - closed setups, designed by myself with a few other hosts
+`the-anarchy-of-sol`, `zodiac-mafia`, `the-bluerose-hospital` & `Duvocation` - closed setups, designed by myself with a few other hosts

 `c9++` - the C9++ semi-open game by Fiasco [as seen in Mafiascum](https://wiki.mafiascum.net/index.php?title=C9%2B%2B)